faillon/partners_api_docker/README.md

 # Api Documentation

 The Partners API includes documentation using Swagger.
 Go to http://host:5000/api/v1/ui/.
 Replace host with the server dns or ip where you are running the API.
+You can test the API using Swagger.